SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

     ![x -screenshot][img36]

-6. SharePoint users who will use this app for logging in to CRM Online will need "read" access to the root folder of SharePoint (see [Troubleshooting tips][7] for more information and options on how to enable it)
+6. SharePoint users who will use this app for logging in to CRM Online will need "read" access to the root folder of SharePoint (see [Troubleshooting tips][7] for more information and options on how to enable it).

 ## Step 4 – Notify SuperOffice to activate Microsoft 365 document integration